 Welcome to Our Congregational Webpage!
 During the current COVID 19 Pandemic we continue to modify the ways we share in ministry.

-Starting In July~ Sunday Worship is offered online with singing and liturgy at 9am.
-At 10am Sunday in person worship with masks, physical distancing, no congregational singing and liturgy.
+Sunday Worship is offered online with singing and liturgy at 9am.
+At 10am Sunday we offer a brief prayer service in person in the sanctuary with masks, physical distancing, no congregational singing and liturgy.

 Wednesday vespers on the lawn at 6pm in person with masks, physical distancing, no congregational singing, liturgy.
 This will also be streamed via our Facebook page.

 If you feel led to support these ministry and emerging needs please go to https://mmfa.info/west-side-moravian-church-wi-donation-form/

 The first part of the summer we gave attention to times when things do fall apart, are torn, come undone.
 Now we are exploring the ways God meets us and weaves something new in our lives and communities.

 For the Youth and Children’s Time here is a link to the Coloring Page https://www.moravian.org/bcm/wp-content/uploads/sites/2/2020/07/In-All-Things-Love.pdf

 Congregational Prayers for Moravian Worship “Pentecost & August 13”

 All praise, dear God, for founders who built this church by grace,

 Our mothers and our fathers, whose legacy we trace.